British-based banks planning for EU 'no' stymied by lack of European office space

 "There are many reasons why banks are in the UK.
 Their clients are here, it has the biggest stock exchange in Europe.
 It's not all or nothing."

-France's Societe Generale (SOGN.PA) has also signed up to a 25-year lease on 26,000 square metres of offices currently under construction in Canary Wharf.
-The bank is due to move in 2019.
+France's Societe Generale (SOGN.PA) has also signed up to a 25-year lease on 26,000 square meters of offices currently under construction in Canary Wharf.
+The bank is due to move in in 2019.

 JPMorgan meanwhile, which employs around 19,000 people in the UK including 11,000 in London, says it has no special task force in place to consider what an exit from the EU would mean for its British business.